 By making participation less demanding, patients are more likely to remain engaged and complete the research study.
 When trials accommodate the lifestyles and needs of participants, retention rates naturally improve.

-2. Create a Supportive Site Environment for Patient Retention
+2. Align Site Expectations for Better Patient Retention

 3. Set Clear Expectations from the Start to Enhance Patient Retention